Smith & Nephew: Investors Looking To Continued Innovation & Margin Growth In Q2 Earnings

 Intro

-We upgraded our rating to bullish on Smith & Nephew plc (NYSE:SNN) initially in February 2023 and then again in December 2023, based on sustained strength in orthopedics and encouraging technicals at the time.
-However, the total return
+We upgraded our rating to bullish on Smith & Nephew plc (NYSE:SNN) (OTCPK:SNNUF) initially in February 2023 and then again in December 2023, based on sustained strength in orthopedics and encouraging technicals at the

-We upgraded our rating to bullish on Smith & Nephew plc (NYSE:SNN) initially in February 2023 and then again in December 2023, based on sustained strength in orthopedics and encouraging technicals at the time.
-However, the total return
+We upgraded our rating to bullish on Smith & Nephew plc (NYSE:SNN) (OTCPK:SNNUF) initially in February 2023 and then again in December 2023, based on sustained strength in orthopedics and encouraging technicals at the

 Analyst’s Disclosure:I/we have no stock, option or similar derivative position in any of the companies mentioned, and no plans to initiate any such positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.